tkeskita/smoothMesh/README.md

 Currently smoothMesh has only limited capability to smoothen the points located on the boundary patches.

-Warning: This is an experimental feature!
+Warning: WIP!
+This feature is now broken, working on the replacement.
+DO NOT USE.
+(Or use the commit 7db1f91 from July 2025).

 - `-boundaryMaxPointBlendingFraction` is the maximum fraction (0 <= value <= 1) by which boundary points are projected orthogonally to the boundary from the first layer prismatic points.
 Value like 0.8 seems to produce good results in practice.
 Note: Projection is made only if the boundary faces surrounding the boundary form a flat surface.